MDW-94/arcgis_map/README.md

 - a 2D/3D toggle allowing the user to switch between a vector map and a 3D scene (the scene is a prebuilt 3D GIS scene found whilst browsing through data layer on the Living Atlas site).
 The scene is a collection of Neolightic sites that can be found in the Shetland isles.

 - a data selection widget - this feature will allow the user to be able to select from a collection of different data feature layers that portray different topographic, meteorological and environmental data about the Shetlands.
-These feature layers will be rendered within the swipe widget to allow the user to remove the feature layer temporarily whilst navigating through the basemap - still under construction -
+These feature layers will be rendered within the swipe widget to allow the user to remove the feature layer temporarily whilst navigating through the basemap - under construction -

 Notes:
 - See URL for deployed application (github pages)